-- Indicate whether the project is being developed under the Local Agency Program (LAP) (requires federal funds already allocated in the adopted Five Year Work Program). - Identify whether or not federal funds have been allocated for the project in the Five Year Work Program.
-Add Financial Project Identification number(s), if known. - Indicate whether the project is being developed through the ACE process. - For federal projects, identify the Lead Federal Agency and any Cooperating or Participating agencies, as appropriate. - Designate exempted agencies (if applicable).
+- Indicate whether the project is being developed under the Local Agency Program (LAP) (LAP requires federal funds already allocated in the adopted Five Year Work Program). - Identify whether or not federal funds have been allocated for the project in the Five Year Work Program.
+Add Financial Project Identification number(s), if known. - Indicate whether the project is being developed through the ACE process. - For federal projects, identify the Lead Agency and any Cooperating or Participating agencies, as appropriate - Designate exempted agencies (if applicable).
 Exempted agencies are notified about the Programming Screen review but not expected to submit comments or act on the purpose and need.
 When making the decision to exempt an agency, consider the nature of a project.
 For instance, a landlocked project may not require a review from the United States Coast Guard (USCG).
-Additionally, the Federal Transit Administration (FTA) has requested exemption from reviewing Planning Screen projects and Programming Screening projects without a transit component.
-Other agencies that may be exempt from a review include United States Forest Service, National Park Service, Federal Railroad Administration (FRA), and Federal Highway Administration (FHWA). - Contact the Work Program Office to establish an ETDM identifier if not previously done for a Planning Screen (refer to Work Program Instructions Part III, Chapter 23). - Identify whether the AN package will be distributed with the Programming Screen review notification or separately.
+Additionally, the Federal Transit Administration (FTA) has requested exemption from reviewing projects in the ETDM process (See Section 2.3.4 Federal Involvement of this Manual and PD&E Manual, Part 1, Chapter 14 Transit Project Delivery when preparing FTA projects for screening).
+Other agencies that may be exempt from a review include United States Forest Service, National Park Service, and Federal Railroad Administration (FRA).
+Pursuant to the NEPA Assignment MOU, FDOT, specifically OEM staff are taking over Federal Highway Administration (FHWA) responsibilities during the ETDM process and therefore FHWA is not included in the ETDM process. - Contact the Work Program Office to establish an ETDM identifier if not previously done for a Planning Screen (refer to Work Program Instructions Part III, Chapter 23). - Identify whether the AN package will be distributed with the Programming Screen review notification or separately.